What is Alzheimer’s disease?

 - Increasing impairment of learning and memory.
 However, Alzheimer’s does not affect all types of memory equally.
 Older memories learned knowledge, and implicit memory (the memory of the body on how to do routine things) are affected less when compared to new facts or more recent memories.

-- Language problems leading to a general deterioration in spoken and written language mainly attributed to less vocabulary and decreased fluency.
+- Language problems leading to a general deterioration in spoken and written language are mainly attributed to less vocabulary and decreased fluency.
 However, in this stage, the person with Alzheimer’s is usually capable of communicating basic ideas adequately.

 - Difficulties performing fine motor tasks such as writing, drawing, or dressing and certain movement coordination may be present, but these features usually go unnoticed.